ashwathcs/pathological-test-booking-website/replit.md

-# MedTest Pro - Pathological Test Booking Platform
+# Pathocare360 - Pathological Test Booking Platform

 ## Overview

-MedTest Pro is a modern React-based frontend application for pathological test booking and management.
+Pathocare360 is a modern React-based frontend application for pathological test booking and management.
 The platform provides a comprehensive interface for healthcare services including test booking, order tracking, report access, and administrative features.
 The application is designed as a frontend-only solution that connects to an external backend service for all data operations.

 ## User Preferences